Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 Within two days, Russia’s communications regulator, Rozkomnadzor, threatened to block Novaya Gazeta and demanded the deletion of “untrue information about the shelling of Ukrainian cities and the deaths of Ukrainian civilians as a result of Russian Army activities.”

-The regulator took aim at the paper and other outlets for calling the special operation an attack, an invasion or a war — and said only official Russian government information should be used.
+The regulator took aim at the paper and other outlets for calling the special operation an attack, an invasion, or a war — and said only official Russian government information should be used.

 Muratov publicly shot back that he would rely on the reporting of his own correspondents.
 He later told the New Yorker in an interview, “We respect the sovereignty of Ukraine — and the sovereignty of Novaya Gazeta.”

 The pressure would only rise.
-Russian authorities blocked Facebook.
-At the radio station Echo of Moscow, authorities pulled the plug.
+Russian authorities blocked Facebook and pulled the plug at the radio station Echo of Moscow.
 Police arrested thousands of demonstrators across the country, including ones holding up blank signs.
 Novaya’s coverage documented scores of Russians being fired from their jobs for expressing opposition to the war.

-On March 4, Putin signed the knew law on “fakes.”
+On March 4, Putin signed the new law on “fake” news.
 The independent channel TV Rain shut down.
 Hundreds more journalists fled the country.

-It wasn’t clear whether the law would apply retroactively to past content, so Novaya Gazeta quickly removed reporting that could be viewed as a violation from its website and paused operations online, fearing text posted on the fly could land an editor in prison.
+It wasn’t clear whether the law would apply retroactively to past content, so Novaya Gazeta quickly removed from its website reporting that could be viewed as a violation and paused operations online, fearing text posted on the fly could land an editor in prison.

 The newspaper convened another emergency meeting.
 Two possible courses were considered.